 It’s important to know what your alternator is putting out because this could be a big drain and cause premature alternator failure.

 It’s also important to never turn on the heating element without water in the tank.
-It will ruin the element.
+It will ruin the element or worse!

 We have an illuminated switch for the heater above the sink but I was afraid we might accidentally turn it on without realizing it.
 So I installed a second inline switch that kills power to the whole system that I turn off whenever I drain the tank.